-Lists all variables with static storage duration.
-Select the variables you want to be monitored.
+Selects all variables with static storage duration; this command also enables all Select commands below.
+Select the variables you want to monitor.
 When you have made your selections, select this menu command again to toggle back to normal display mode.

-Select all
+Select All